earthly/website/blog/_posts/2023-03-29-what-is-nix.md

  - Package Manager
 ---

-I was at a bar with friends, and one of them mentioned that they'd heard that Nix was turning 20 this month.
+I was at a bar with friends, and one of them mentioned that they'd heard that Nix is [turning 20 this month](https://discourse.nixos.org/t/nix-20th-anniversary-march-of-nix/24209).

 "What exactly is Nix?"
 I asked.